Affiliate Disclosure: TankAuthority earns commissions from qualifying purchases. Full disclosure →

 • Foundation: 8"–10" reinforced concrete slab is the minimum for permanent installation.
 Compact gravel (6" minimum) is acceptable for rural/agricultural use but requires annual leveling checks.
 A 1,000-gallon tank on unprepared ground will settle unevenly over time, stressing fittings and potentially cracking the tank wall.

 • Unloading: A vertical 1,000-gallon poly tank arrives on a flatbed truck weighing 150–250 lbs.
 You'll need a tractor with a front loader, a forklift, or a hydraulic pallet jack capable of handling a large, unwieldy object.
-Coordinate with Tank Depot or your retailer in advance.
+Coordinate with your retailer in advance.

 • Access for water delivery: If you'll be filling via delivery truck, ensure a 12-foot minimum access path and 14-foot height clearance.
 Mark your fill port clearly.